datafm/datafm.github.io/_pages/accepted.md

   <div class="col-xs-12" style="padding-top: 40px;">

     <h2>
         We are grateful for the numerous submissions received for the 2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025).
 We thank all the authors who submited to our workshop.
 We are happy to announce this year's accepted papers.
+Congratulations!